Great Smoky Mountains Tennessee, USA Travel Guide

 Dial 911 for immediate police, fire, or medical emergencies.
 For non-911 park emergencies or if cell service is weak, call park dispatch at (865) 436-1230.

-Be aware of potential natural hazards depending on the season.
-Always check current conditions and alerts from the Nps.
+Be mindful of potential natural hazards depending on the season.
+Always verify current conditions and alerts from the Nps.

 Rapidly occur during heavy rainfall.
 Avoid low-lying areas near streams.

 Risk increases during dry seasons.
-May lead to park notifications and closures.
+Could result in park notifications and closures.

-Heavy snow and ice can close roads and make travel hazardous, especially up in the mountains.
+Heavy snow and ice can close roads and make travel hazardous, especially up within the mountains.